 And you don’t have to use just a pencil to complete these tasks.
 Have your child paint through a maze or practice sheets.

-Finger warm-up activities
+Finger warm-up activities (pencil grasp activities)

 Get the fingers ready for writing with some simple finger warm-up activities.
 Twirling the pencil like a baton, moving their fingers up and down the pencil with one hand, pushing fingers together with both hands like finger push-ups will help wake up the small muscles of the hand and help prepare them for handwriting.